mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

     return "Hi"
 ```

 Git now sees that the same lines were changed differently.
 It cannot confidently choose one, so it reports a conflict.

-## 17. How Git Marks Conflicts in Files {#17-how-git-marks-conflicts-in-files}

 When a conflict happens, Git inserts markers into the file, such as: